Ah well, funny old year, lockdowns and all …

 All rather lovely.
 And then … lockdown.
 I think scripts have now been written and, hopefully, a six-part TV series beckons sometime soon … soon-ish.

 I spent most of the year wrestling with 3 Bluebell Lane which is probably my most ambitious book – and very dark too.
 It features Mr Adams, a middle-aged lonely man, Rosie, a homeless young woman and a cellar.
 (NB.
 Rosie does not end up in her underwear in the cellar).
-That’s just been accepted for publication and should appear early next year.
+That’s just been accepted for publication and should appear in the middle of next year.

 I usually do various talks over the year – book launches and festivals etc – as well as mental health talks, including some conferences for Stem4, the mental health charity.
 Very proud to be an ambassador for Stem4.
-I have missed these and hope to do more in 2021 … or 2022?
+I have missed these and am talking at a zoom event for parents on 12 November; looking forward to that.

 ‘Breathtakingly magnificent … His deadpan delivery of a dry wit that will leave you with tears streaming down your face but at the same time his own life experiences shine through his narrative making it totally unique, relevant and thought provoking!’
 Chapter In My Life